DorianRudolph/pinenotes/README.md

 ## GPU

-Based on @irrenhause in discord.
+Based on @irrenhaus in discord.
 I haven't tried any of this myself yet.
 To enable the GPU, add

 ```